qiangyt/batchai/README.md

     0.1.0 (5eeb081)

   COMMANDS:
-    review           Report issues to console, also saved to 'build/batchai' list             Lists files to process
+    check            Scans project codes to check issues.
+Report is outputed to console and also saved to 'build/batchai' list             Lists files to process
     explain (TODO)   Explains the code, output result to console or as comment comment (TODO)   Comments the code